UdayGattu/udaygattu.github.io/README.md

 }
 Updating Studies (Education)
 Open data.js.
-Find the studies array.
+Locate the studies array.
 Add a new object with:
 id: A unique numeric identifier.
 institution: The name of the university or college.
 degree: The degree or program name.
 period: The period of study.
-details: Additional details (courses, achievements, etc.).
+details: Additional details (e.g., courses, achievements).
 logo: The relative URL to the institution’s logo.
 Example: